 d² GRP is non-conductive, dramatically reducing the risk of electric shock, especially in wet environments.
 For the water industry, this added safety benefit is a game-changer.

-4. Sustainable, Low-Carbon Infrastructure Solutions
+4. Designed for a Sustainable, Low-Carbon Future

 Sustainability is now a core focus for every industry, and the water sector is no exception.
 At Dura Composites, we’ve developed the world’s lowest carbon composite walkway systems — designed to help you meet your Net Zero goals without compromising on performance.
 Our d² range offers: